 Keep in mind that OverOps uses a sophisticated algorithm based on unique fingerprints of the bytecode to deduplicate the events reported by the JVM.
 It provides us details like

-- Where in the application code the events is coming from
+- Where in the application code the events are coming from

 - How often it’s happening and how many calls into that specific code